arian-askari/ChatGPT-RetrievalQA/README.md

 ### Answer ranking dataset

 This dataset is based on the public [HC3 dataset](https://github.com/Hello-SimpleAI/chatgpt-comparison-detection), although our experimental setup and evaluation will be different.
-We split the data into the train/validation/test set in order to train/evaluate the answer retrieval model on ChatGPT or Human answers.
+We split the data in a train, validation, and test set in order to train/evaluate answer retrieval models on ChatGPT or human answers.
 We store the actual response by human/ChatGPT as the relevant answer.
-For training, a set of random responses can be used as non-relevant responses.
-In our main experiments, we train on ChatGPT responses and evaluate human responses.
+For training, a set of random responses can be used as non-relevant answers.
+In our main experiments, we train on ChatGPT responses and evaluate on human responses.

 | Description                                           | Filename                                                                                                                | File size |                        Num Records | Format                                                         |
 |-------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------|----------:|-----------------------------------:|----------------------------------------------------------------|